ApexRMS/stsim-farsite/README.md

-# carep
+# stsim-farsite
-A SyncroSim Package for the Caribou Energy Protein Model.
+A SyncroSim Package for the ST-Sim FARSITE Extensions Add-On.